-There are no provisions in the UAE Federal Law No. 26 of 1981 (the Maritime Code) setting out the arresting party's obligation to provide counter-security and this is dealt with at the discretion of the judge relying on article 252 of UAE Federal Law No. 11 of 1992 (the Civil Procedures Law) on the general rules of sequestrations which are applicable to all arrests, including ships arrests.
+There are no provisions in the UAE Federal Law No. 26 of 1981 (the Maritime Code) setting out the arresting party's obligation to provide counter-security, however, the concerned Judge have the full discretion according to article 111 of Cabinet Decision No. 57/2018 On the Regulation of Federal Law No. 11/1992 on the Civil Procedures, on the general rules of sequestrations which are applicable to all arrests, including ships arrests.
 The UAE Courts will not accept P&I letters of undertaking as forms of security, so counter-security normally takes the form of cash or a local bank guarantee.
 Recently UAE Federal Courts (Fujairah, Sharjah, Khor Fakkan, Kalba, Abu Dhabi, Ajman, and Umm Al Quwain) and Ras Al Khaimah have been more and more consistent in requesting for counter-security, while Dubai Courts seem less eager for such guarantee, however there is no possibility to anticipate the quantum of such counter security required.
-In our experience though we have seen the Courts asking for counter-security in between AED 50,000 and AED 300,000 depending on the value of the claim amount.
+In our experience though we have seen the Courts asking for counter-security in between AED 50,000 and AED 1000,000 depending on the value of the claim amount.